Earthquakes prompt record insurance claims in 2011

 The cost to insurers from the earthquake and tsunami in Japan in March, which caused nearly 16,000 deaths, was estimated at $35 billion to $40 billion, the company said in its annual review of the prior year's natural disasters.

-That equaled the insured cost of all the natural disasters to strike the United States during the year, it said.
+That equalled the insured cost of all the natural disasters to strike the United States during the year, it said.

 An earthquake in New Zealand in February added a further $13 billion to insurers' claims payout for the year, Munich Re said.